-A graduate of Leadership Charlotte Class XVI and a past member of the Charlotte Rotary, she was honored as one of Charlotte’s 50 Most Influential Women in 2016 and received the Elon Homes and Schools Caring for Children Award in 2013.
-Sharon is past president of the Charlotte Piano Teachers’ Forum, Symphony Guild of Charlotte and Junior League of Charlotte, and she served on the Boards of the Council for Children’s Rights and the Association of Junior Leagues International.
+A graduate of Leadership Charlotte Class XVI and a past member of the Charlotte Rotary, Sharon was honored as one of Charlotte’s 50 Most Influential Women in 2016 and received the Elon Homes and Schools Caring for Children Award in 2013.
+She is past president of the Charlotte Piano Teachers’ Forum, Symphony Guild of Charlotte and Junior League of Charlotte, and she served on the Boards of the Council for Children’s Rights and the Association of Junior Leagues International.
 She was a North Carolina Delegate to the 1997 President’s Summit for America’s Future.

 Laura King Edwards, Vice President

-In 2017, Laura shared the Taylor’s Tale story on the TEDxCharlotte stage; her memoir, “Run to the Light,” will be published in 2018.
+In 2017, Laura shared the Taylor’s Tale story on the TEDxCharlotte stage; her memoir, “Run to the Light,” was published in November 2018.
 With a passion for writing, Laura has a knack for finding unique news hooks and telling stories in ways that resonate with target audiences.
 Her work has appeared in publications ranging from Endurance Magazine and The Charlotte Observer to Oracle Fine Arts Review.
 Laura is also experienced in crisis communications and is a graduate of the FEMA Advanced Public Information Officer (APIO) program.